Meet our staff and board. We are honored to work with and on behalf of our clients who are fighting for dignity in their work.

 Andrea Callan, Esq., Managing Director (She, Her, Ella)

-Andrea joined WJCNY in 2014 and serves as Managing Director, responsible for the implementation of infrastructure and systems to support the organization’s programming and strategic vision.
+Andrea joined WJCNY in 2014 and serves as Managing Director, responsible for grants management and the overall implementation of the organization’s programming.
 Andrea was a Staff Attorney and then Program Director at WJCNY before her current role.
 Prior to working at WJCNY, Andrea was the Statewide Advocacy Coordinator at the New York Civil Liberties Union (NYCLU) where she was responsible for managing statewide legislative and policy advocacy campaigns.
 Earlier in her career, Andrea served as the Director of the Suffolk County Chapter of the NYCLU and worked in a private firm litigating civil rights and employment discrimination claims.
 She is involved in her community by serving on the Board of Directors for the Hudson Valley Chapter of the NYCLU and the Peaceful Guardians Project and is an Advisory Board member of the Hudson Valley Current.
 Andrea earned her Bachelor of Arts in 2003 from Purdue University and her Juris Doctor in 2007 from Touro Law School.
 She enjoys meditation, live music, hiking and snowboarding.
 She can be reached at (845) 331-6615 x 1002 or acallan(at)wjcny.org.

 Cecilia Cortina, Human Trafficking Specialist (She, Her, Ella)